stefsch/java-app-service-demo/README.md

 # Java on App Service for Linux (Demo)

 This project is a standalone demonstration of Java on Azure App Service for Linux.
 This is meant to be used by Microsoft employees to highlight the core features of the product.
-In this demo you will...

 ## Contents